 2.3 Methods for Strategy Development

-Once the IT goals are defined and the question “Where does the IT want to go?” is answered, the IT strategy can be developed, answering the question “How does the IT get there?”
+Once the IT goals are defined and the question “Where does IT want to go?” is answered, the IT strategy can be developed, answering the question “How does IT get there?”
 There are different tools that help executives design their strategy.
 In this section, a selection of common methods is presented, and the implications for the IT strategy are outlined.
 The methods for strategy development that are presented first are taken from diverse IT frameworks (i.e., COBIT, TOGAF, ITIL).
-The methods presented afterwards are part of classic corporate strategy toolboxes and have been adapted to the IT context ((i.e., business process analysis, product portfolio matrix, and SWOT analysis)
+The methods presented afterwards are part of classic corporate strategy toolboxes and have been adapted to the IT context (i.e., business process analysis, product portfolio matrix, and SWOT analysis).

-IT strategy development according to COBIT
+IT Strategy Development According to COBIT